This post may contain affiliate links. See Disclosure

-This is the Best Garlic Butter Mashed Cauliflower Recipe you’ll find on the internet!
+This is the Best low carb Mashed Cauliflower Recipe you’ll find on the internet!
+It’s super buttery and insanely easy to make!

 Seriously though!
 Mashed cauliflower is a staple in my household.
 It’s so easy to make and literally is whipped up in minutes!
 You can also easily change up the flavor profile so you’ll never get bored of this easy cauliflower recipe.